 - Disney Creatures of the Farce: Happened twice.
-Homer strolls his garden serenely and animals flock to him.
-Cut to later, when they're still flocking around him while he's taking a shower, and he asks "Guys, can you give me five minutes?"
+Homer strolls his garden serenely as two birds and a squirrel flock to him.
+Cut to later, when they're still flocking around him while he's taking a shower, and he asks "Guys, please, can you give me five minutes?"

 - Heroic Dog: Subverted with Santa's Little Helper.
 As the house is on fire, Homer is asleep on the couch, Santa's Little Helper takes a candy bar from his pocket and escapes.